 In the Preview app on your Mac, choose File > Import from Scanner > [scanner].

 If you don’t see your scanner in the list, make sure it’s set up in Printers & Scanners preferences.
 For information about adding scanners, see Set up a scanner .

 Choose how to scan your document or image.
 You may need to click Show Details to see all the available options.
 You can choose any of the following:

 Choose the type of image being scanned: Use the Kind pop-up menu.

-Choose Text for black-and-white images with high contrast, such as a text document; choose Black & White for grayscale images; and choose Color for color images.
+Choose Text for black and white images with high contrast, such as a text document; choose Black & White for greyscale images; and choose Colour for colour images.

 Scan both sides of a page: Select Duplex.

 Choose a size for the scanned item: Use the Size pop-up menu.

 Choose where to save the scanned items: Use the Scan To pop-up menu.

 If you choose a folder, the items are stored in that folder.
 If you choose an app, the items are opened with that app.